Ben Lively: Cincinnati Reds (second stint)

 On January 6, 2022, Lively signed a minor league contract with the Cincinnati Reds.
-He spent the entire year with the Triple-A Louisville Bats, making 18 starts and registering a 2–5 record and 4.09 ERA with 79 strikeouts in 77.0 innings pitched.
+He spent the entire year with the Triple-A Louisville Bats, making 18 starts and registering a 2–5 record and 4.09 ERA with 79 strikeouts in 77 innings pitched.
 He elected free agency following the season on November 10.

 On November 19, 2022, Lively re-signed with the Reds on a new minor league contract.
 He was assigned to Triple-A Louisville to begin the 2023 season, where he posted a 4–0 record and 2.33 ERA with 16 strikeouts across 5 games (4 starts).
 On May 9, 2023, Lively had his contract selected to the active roster.
 He made his first start on May 20 against the New York Yankees, allowing 2 runs on 2 hits and one walk with a career-high 8 strikeouts in 5.2 innings pitched.
 In an August 1 start against the Chicago Cubs, Lively allowed 13 runs on 13 hits and 2 walks in 4.0 innings of work.
 In 19 total games (12 starts) for Cincinnati, he logged a 4–7 record and 5.38 ERA with 79 strikeouts in 88 2/3 innings of work.
 Following the season on October 18, Lively was removed from the 40–man roster and sent outright to Triple–A Louisville.
 He elected free agency on November 6.

 Cleveland Guardians

 On December 12, 2023, Lively signed a major league contract with the Cleveland Guardians.
 He started 29 total games in the 2024 season, pitching to a 3.81 ERA with 118 strikeouts in 151 innings.
 Lively was not selected to the Guardians' active roster in their ALDS series against the Detroit Tigers or ALCS series against the New York Yankees.

 Lively signed a one-year, $2.25 million deal with the Guardians in November 2024 to avoid arbitration.
 He unexpectedly started on Opening Day for the Guardians when planned starter Tanner Bibee became unavailable due to acute gastroenteritis.
 Lively allowed three runs and four hits in five innings pitched.
 In nine starts for Cleveland, he posted a 2–2 record and 3.22 ERA with 29 strikeouts across 44 2/3 innings pitched.
 On May 23, 2025, it was announced that Lively would undergo Tommy John surgery and a flexor tendon repair, ruling him out for the remainder of the season.
 On November 6, Lively was removed from the 40-man roster and sent outright to the Triple-A Columbus Clippers; he subsequently rejected the assignment and elected free agency.

+On February 12, 2026, Lively agreed to re-sign with the Guardians organization on a two-year minor league contract.